frontity/docs/docs/showcases.md

 # 🎤 Showcases

 Want to see what the community is building with Frontity?
-Here you have some examples!
+Here are some great examples of Frontity in action!

 {% hint style="info" %}
-If you have created a Frontity site, for a client or just your personal site, help us by sharing it in this [**Showcases section**](https://community.frontity.org/c/showcases/19) so others can learn, get inspired and see what can be accomplished with Frontity.
-Sometimes, an example is worth a thousand words. 🙂
+If you have created a Frontity site, whether for a client or as a personal project, you can help us and the rest of the community by sharing it.
+Sharing your project in our [**Showcases section**](https://community.frontity.org/c/showcases/19) means that others can learn, get inspired and see what can be accomplished with Frontity.
+An example is worth a thousand words. 🙂
 {% endhint %}

 ## I’m Oriol